sharksandrobots/until.design/src/content/about/about.md

 title: "About Mike Bowser"
 ---

-# Bridging purpose, UX, and code for meaningful product outcomes
+# Connecting purpose, design, and code for meaningful product outcomes

 Hi, I'm Mike—a designer and design leader who **builds human-centered systems, interfaces, and tools** through intuitive UX and collaborative AI approaches.
 With over two decades of experience, **I use creative problem solving and technology to deliver thoughtful, outcome-driven work**—grounded in business objectives and technical realities.